devingsun/spring-petclinic/readme.md

 ```
 	git clone https://github.com/spring-projects/spring-petclinic.git
 	cd spring-petclinic
-	git checkout springboot
-	./mvnw spring-boot:run
+	./mvnw tomcat7:run
 ```

-You can then access petclinic here: http://localhost:8080/
+You can then access petclinic here: http://localhost:9966/petclinic/

 ## In case you find a bug/suggested improvement for Spring Petclinic
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues